 CI and RDT-CW help to follow convection in different stage.
+There are compliant with MSG, GOES-16 and Himawari-8 satellites.

-CI v2018, as a continuation of CI v2016, offers various improvements of the product: more precise use of Cloud products (cloud type and cloud top micro-physics), stricter definition of the areas of pixels of interest, day-time and night-time tunings.
+CI v2018, as a continuation of CI v2016, offers various improvements of the product: more precise use of Cloud products (cloud type and cloud top micro-physics), stricter definition of the areas of pixels of interest, day-time and night-time tunings. .
 This improvement reflects on subjective and the objective validation exhibit scores at the boundary of the requirements.
 The use of CI in conjunction with RDT-CW offer to end-users reliable tools to assess various phases of convection.

 RDT-CW v2018, as a continuation of RDT-CW v2016, is a mature product with several years of continuous development and improvement and several version operational.
 The calibrated discrimination scheme implemented in the v2018 delivery confirms the operational capability of RDT-CW to generate convection warning product from geostationary satellite data whatever the geographical region.
-Additionally the forecast scheme takes benefit from slight improvements in the movement estimation of cloud cells such thatthe nowcasting capabilities of the RDT-CW up to +1 hour can be made possible.
+Additionally the forecast scheme takes benefit from slight improvements in the movement estimation of cloud cells such that the nowcasting capabilities of the RDT-CW up to +1 hour can be made possible.